Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

     want to fix because it's one of the ugliest parts of my game's code, but I'm at a loss at how to solve this nicely.

+    **Update**: After writing this I attempted to solve this issue.
+I was able to fix `ui` and `audio` (below) by changing to `Rc<RefCell<T>>` for those types (handled internally for the most part) and storing a weak reference to them in lua's registry.
+The only issue left is the level which is the only part of `GameInstance` that is actually used by lua.
+This is complicated because the level uses scripting to build some rooms and to place every type of object whilst also having to be accessible from lua.
+It might be possible to split up the level struct more to try and solve this but i'm somewhat lost on where to split.

 ```bash
 $ rg "State" | wc -l